rks101/jee/README.md

 ----

-## IIT-JEE pattern
+## IIT-JEE timeline

 **1960 –to- 1989**: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
 The pattern of examination was subjective only conducted on three separate days.
+Initially it was known as Common Entrance Exam (CEE).

 **1990 -to- 2003**: IIT-JEE had two stages called - JEE Screening and JEE Mains.
 JEE Screening exam was an objective (MCQ) paper, a pre-requisite to appear in JEE Mains exam which was subjective papers as earlier.
-So far, from 1960s to 2003, it was a pen-paper based examination.
+So far, from 1960s to 2003, it was a pen-paper based examination to enter into IITs.

-**0000**: IIT-JEE adopted OMR sheet for answers still continuing with printed papers.
+**200x**: IIT-JEE adopted OMR sheet for answers still continuing with printed papers.

 **2006 -to- 2012**: IIT-JEE exam was again a single stage but objective exam of 2 papers (back-to-back on the same day) each having PCM questions over the duration of 3 hours each.
+Candidate should have 60% agreegate in the qualifying exam class XII, and for SC/ST/PwD it was 55%.

 **2012**: JEE Advanced registrations crossed 5 lac mark, in 2010 and 2011, this number was above 4 lac.

 **2013**: IIT-JEE again became two stage examination - JEE Mains (for NIT+ system and qualifier for JEE Advanced) and JEE Advanced (for admission into IITs only).
 Only a certain threshold number of candidates from JEE Mains are allowed to register for JEE Advanced examination.
+A national level engineering entrance exam AIEEE started in 2002 for NITs and other govt engineering colleges, is now came to known as JEE Mains.

 **2013 -to- 2025**: IIT-JEE exam remains a two-stage exam - JEE Mains and JEE Advanced.
 JEE Mains (conducted by CBSE from 2013-2018, and later by NTA from 2019-2025) is an objective exam (MCQ) and a pre-requisite to appear in JEE Advanced exam.
 JEE Advanced exam has a complex multiple-pattern questions (well suited for CBT), objective questions, interger/real number answer type questions recently added, 18 questions each in PCM are multiple-correct-answers-type questions.
 JEE Advanced is conducted on a single day in 2 papers back-to-back, 9 am to 12 pm and 2 pm to 5 pm.